 - Application for In State Tuition: This must be completed and emailed with the enrollment form if you are claiming entitlement to Virginia in-state tuition.

-- To look up your courses, please visit the Course Schedules on the Registration Office website.
+- To look up your courses, please visit the Course Search on the Registration Office website.
 Courses are listed under the subject 'CSDS - Professional' (PCSD).